 - Sirius Black had been sent to Azkaban for crimes he didn't commit (And in one case, never actually happened) and wasn't allowed to have a trial.
 He didn't live long enough to see the real culprit being exposed.

-- Within Harry Potter and the Half-Blood Prince, readers learn that Voldemort had his uncle framed and incarcerated for his murder of his muggle father and grandparents.
+- Within Harry Potter and the Half-Blood Prince, readers learn that Voldemort had his uncle framed and incarcerated for his murder of his Muggle father and grandparents.
 When Dumbledore found evidence indicating the truth, he tried to get the conviction overturned, but Voldemort's uncle died in prison before the ministry reached their decision.

 - Voldemort also framed a House Elf named Hokey for poisoning her mistress with the same methods he used to frame his uncle.
 The Ministry didn't bother investigating the situation any further because she was a House Elf.

-- In The Lincoln Lawyer, Jesus Menendez had been framed with rape and murder.
+- In The Lincoln Lawyer, Jesus Menendez had been framed for rape and murder.
 While he even lived to see himself pardoned once the real culprit had been caught, he caught AIDS while in prison.

 - The Zombie Survival Guide mentions a recorded encounter where the sole survivor of a hunting party claimed that they were attacked by zombies.
-The other colonists don't believe him and he is executed.
+The other colonists didn't believe him and he is executed.
 Turns out he was telling the truth.
 Oh, and the colony?
 Roanoke Island.

 - Played for Laughs in America (The Book), where lynchings are mentioned to have happened in the country's past.
 The book proceeds to mention that many of these lynchings were later overturned by DNA evidence.